Unidirectional and Bidirectional Elements Examples, Use

 Difference between Unidirectional and Bidirectional Element

-2. Most of the unidirectional elements are active in nature or they required an external power supply for their operations whereas most of the bidirectional elements are passive in nature means they do not require any external supply for their operations.
+2. Most of the unidirectional elements are active in nature or they require an external power supply for their operations whereas most of the bidirectional elements are passive in nature means they do not require any external supply for their operations.

 3. Bidirectional elements often provide greater control and regulation capabilities due to their ability to operate in both directions.
 Unidirectional elements have limited control options as they primarily allow current flow in one direction.